Menu

 Rate card FAQs

-Minimum - These are the base rates.
-No one should accept less than these rates.
+Minimum - Refers to 1-2 years experience at that grade.
+No one should accept less when accepting the responsibility that comes with that grade.
+These are the base rates.
 They are based on the minimum rates crew members have been paid in these roles over the last year, adjusted for inflation.

-Recommended Minimum - These are guide rates for anyone who has established themselves in a role with at least 3 years of experience.
+Recommended Minimum - Refers to 3+ years experience at that grade.
+These are guide rates for anyone who has at least 3 years of experience in that role.
 Crew members should negotiate upwards of these rates according to their skill level and experience.

 What are the working hours per day?

-For TV Drama Productions following the PACT - BECTU TV Drama Agreement, hours will be 10+1 from January 2023.
-However, you could also be temporarily scheduled on a Semi-continuous working day (SCWD: 9.5 + 30) or a Continuous working day (CWD: 9) if agreed between your HoD and production.
+For TV Drama Productions following the PACT - BECTU TV Drama Agreement, hours are 10+1.
+However, you could also be scheduled on a Semi-continuous working day (SCWD: 9.5 + 30) or a Continuous working day (CWD: 9) if agreed between your HoD and production.

 Productions that do not follow either of these agreements are free to negotiate their own terms with crew members.
 Nevertheless, it is widely agreed that the Art Department is a self scheduling department and traditionally works 9+1 for the rates on the rate card.